 When Going to Trial Makes Sense

 A trial allows you to voice your concerns openly.
-Many find it therapeutic to share their perspective in court, even if the outcome isn’t entirely favourable.
+Many find it therapeutic to share their perspective in court, even if the outcome isn’t entirely favorable.
 Standing up for your beliefs can provide a sense of closure and fulfillment, especially when advocating for your children’s needs.

 In most cases, both parents are named joint managing conservators, ensuring shared rights and responsibilities.
 This reduces the likelihood of one parent being entirely excluded from their children’s lives.